WICG/attribution-reporting-api/AGGREGATE.md

 _aggregate_ values.
 It is expected that as a privacy protection mechanism, a certain amount of noise will be added to each output key's aggregate value.

-Currently the aggregation service can be deployed on Amazon Web Services (AWS).
-We expect to support Google Cloud Platform (GCP) and other cloud providers in the future.
+Currently the aggregation service can be deployed on Amazon Web Services (AWS) and Google Cloud Platform (GCP).
+We expect to support other cloud providers in the future.

 Trigger registration will accept an optional string field `aggregation_coordinator_origin` to allow developers to specify the deployment option for the aggregation service